Salman Rushdie: Literary works

+Rushdie’s works are often categorized as postmodern, particularly within the tradition of Magic Realism.
+However, they also reveal early signs of a literary and cultural shift beyond postmodernism.
+In our contemporary world – saturated with reality TV, talk shows and other forms of pure entertainment – apathy, passivity and inaction have become defining features.
+Jeffrey T. Nealon identifies this prevailing sense of disengagement as a hallmark of the post-postmodern condition, which is sometimes referred to as metamodernism: “we post-postmodern capitalists are trained by our media masters to watch rather than act, consume rather than do.”
+The overt political tensions of the Cold War era have been replaced by a more insidious, media-driven culture of distraction and spectacle.
+In response, Rushdie's works blend fantasy with realism to jolt readers out of this stupor, challenging delusions and encouraging renewed critical awareness.

-Early works and literary breakthrough
+Early works and literary breakthrough, 1975–1987

-Rushdie's first novel, Grimus (1975), a part-science fiction tale, was generally ignored by the public and literary critics.
-His next novel, Midnight's Children (1981), catapulted him to literary notability.
-This work won the 1981 Booker Prize and, in 1993 and 2008, was awarded the Best of the Bookers as the best novel to have received the prize during its first 25 and 40 years.
-Midnight's Children follows the life of a child, born at the stroke of midnight as India gained its independence, who is endowed with special powers and a connection to other children born at the dawn of a new and tumultuous age in the history of the Indian sub-continent and the birth of the modern nation of India.
-The character of Saleem Sinai has been compared to Rushdie.
-However, the author refuted the idea of having written any of his characters as autobiographical, stating, "People assume that because certain things in the character are drawn from your own experience, it just becomes you.
+Rushdie's debut, the science fiction tale Grimus (1975), was generally ignored by the public and literary critics.
+His next novel, Midnight's Children (1981), put him on the map.
+It follows the life of Saleem Sinai, born at the stroke of midnight as India gained its independence, who is endowed with special powers and a connection to other children born at the birth of the modern nation of India.
+Sinai has been compared to Rushdie.
+However, Rushdie refuted the idea of having written any of his characters as autobiographical, stating, "People assume that because certain things in the character are drawn from your own experience, it just becomes you.
 In that sense, I've never felt that I've written an autobiographical character."
+Rushdie writes of his "debt to the oral narrative traditions of India and also to the great novelists Jane Austen and Charles Dickens—Austen for her portraits of brilliant women caged by the social convention of their time, women whose Indian counterparts I knew well; Dickens for his great, rotting, Bombay-like city, and his ability to root his larger-than-life characters and surrealist imagery in a sharply observed, almost hyperrealistic background."